dewshr/GEG-SH/README.md

-# Safe Harbor
+# Genomicsand Epigenetic Guided Safe Harbor mapper (GEG-SH mapper)
-The script allows filtering of the given different variants on different parameters provided by the user such as allele frequency, eQTL false discovery rate (FDR), repressive chromatin region, chromatin interaction etc. The main purpose of the program is to identify candidate Genomic Safe Harbor (GSH) sites which can be then tested and used for gene therapy purpose
+This program is designed to identify candidate Genomic Safe Harbor (GSH) sites for safe genome editing.
+It integrates  polymorphic mobile element insertions (pMEIs) with epigenomic signatures and 3D chromatin organization information.

 ------
 > **_NOTE:_** The program is based on hg19 version.